beth-chem/beth-chem/README.md

 - 👋 Hi, I’m @beth-chem
 - 👀 I’m interested in chemistry and physics.
-- 🌱 I really want to learn coding and currently in my final 4th year at uni studying Chemistry.
+- 🌱 Currently working for STFC in a team of Cloud Engineers.
 - 💞️ I’m looking to collaborate on some interesting projects in my area.
 - 📫 You can reach me by my email liza.mamchits@gmail.com